dymmond/edgy/docs/reference-foreignkey.md

 ```python title="The model reference" hl_lines="19-20"
 {!> ../docs_src/reffk/model_ref/model_ref2.py !}
 ```

-The reason why the `__model__` accepts both types as value it is because a lot of times you will **want to separate database models from model references** in different places of your codebase.

 Another way of thinking *what fields should I put in the ModelRef* is: